Bonanashelby/data_structures/README.md

 #Used the shift and pop methods from our double linked list in dll.py.

+##Deque Branch
+#Implement a dequeue data structure that has pop, popleft, append, appendleft,
+#peek, peekleft, and size methods.
+Implemented using a composition of double linked
+#list.

 ##Binary Heap Branch
 #Implement a pop() and push() function for this exercise.
 #Worked on initialization and implementation of our the data structure itself.